-The Fourth Circuit stated that this case should be considered a poster child for deferential treatment afforded the District Court as it was “chock-full of the most esoteric principles of life insurance accounting imaginable.”
-The Court’s twenty-five page opinion clarified the standard in the Fourth Circuit for objections to class settlements as follows: Objectors of the settlement must state and support their objection, and proponents must demonstrate that it is fair, reasonable, and adequate despite the objection.
+The Fourth Circuit stated that this case should be considered a poster child for deferential treatment.
+Therefore, afforded the District Court as it was “chock-full of the most esoteric principles of life insurance accounting imaginable.”
+The Court’s twenty-five page opinion clarified the standard in the Fourth Circuit for objections to class settlements as follows.
+For instance, objectors of the settlement must state and support their objection, and proponents must demonstrate that it is fair, reasonable, and adequate despite the objection.

-Walker and Miles, as Court-appointed co-lead counsel, represented the named plaintiffs and succeeded in arguing before the district court that the settlement was fair, reasonable, and adequate to all class members notwithstanding the lone objector’s arguments.
+Walker and Miles, as Court-appointed co-lead counsel, represented the named plaintiffs and succeeded in arguing before the district court.
+Proving that the settlement was fair, reasonable, and adequate to all class members notwithstanding the lone objector’s arguments.

 The case is 1988 Trust for Allen Children v.
 Banner Life Insurance Company, case number 20-1630, in the U.S. Court of Appeals for the Fourth Circuit.